-Exclusion criteria included unwillingness to continue to participate in the research in any phase, the occurrence of acute complications during the intervention, diet changes, and the

-- 163 use of laxatives to eliminate constipation during the study, the occurrence of any event of - 164 allergic reaction to Golghand and no taking Golghand according to schedule. - The study samples were homogenized in pairs for some confounding variables, including 165 - fluid intake, fiber intake, recent stressful events, history of disease and drug use, smoking, 166 - 167 and narcotics.
+- 160 Exclusion criteria included unwillingness to continue to participate in the research in any - phase, the occurrence of acute complications (such as: acute pain, significant blood pressure - alteration and severe nausea and vomiting) during the intervention, diet changes, and the use - of laxatives to eliminate constipation during the study, the occurrence of any event of allergic - reaction to Golghand and no taking Golghand according to schedule. - The study samples were homogenized in pairs for some confounding variables, including - fluid intake, fiber intake, recent stressful events, history of disease and drug use, smoking, - and narcotics.